-After 40 Years, ABBA takes a chance with its legacy
+After 40 years, Abba takes a chance with its legacy

 Ulvaeus chortled.
 The duo still complement each other almost comically perfectly: Andersson is a musician’s musician who goes to his studio almost every day (and drives an ultracompact Toyota).
 Ulvaeus, who has always had an entrepreneurial bent, continues to pursue various projects with his production and hospitality company Pophouse Entertainment (and pilots a red Tesla).

-Because there was no pressure to reunite, the pair say there was no grand plan for an album: It just kind of happened when four friends realised they still enjoyed making music together.
+Because there was no pressure to reunite, the pair say there was no grand plan for an album: It just kind of happened when four friends realized they still enjoyed making music together.

 It all started about five years ago, when Simon Fuller, the producer behind the “Idol” franchise and the Spice Girls, pitched a show starring 3D reproductions of the group’s members “singing” the original vocal tracks backed by a live band.